Azure/autorest.powershell/docs/parametersets.md

 # ParameterSets in Autorest Generation

+In PowerShell, cmdlets are typically named with prefixes such as "New-", "Set-", "Get-", "Remove-", etc. to indicate the type of operation performed by the cmdlet, such as:

+New-Resource: Create a new resource
+Set-Resource: Update an existing resource
+Get-Resource: Retrieve a resource
+Remove-Resource: Delete a resource
+In addition, you can add additional prefixes and suffixes to differentiate between different cmdlets, such as "New-ResourceTemplate", "Get-ResourceUsage", etc., to better indicate their functionality and usage.

 When developing PowerShell commands for a service, you may encounter various command variants related to creating new resources.
-These variants correspond to different parameter sets and are used in different scenarios, let's take `create` for example:
+These variants correspond to different parameter sets and are used in different scenarios.
+The naming convention for ParameterSets variants typically involves a verb as a prefix, followed by an optional suffix such as "Expanded", "ViaIdentity", or "ViaIdentityExpanded" to specify different use cases and parameter sets.
+Let's take `create` for example: Variants for the Create command are often named "Create", "CreateExpanded", "CreateViaIdentity", and "CreateViaIdentityExpanded".

 1. Create: This is the standard Create command that accepts a request body as input and creates a new resource in the service.